ccloquet/ICU-babyphone/README.md

     - 1 computer with Ethernet port
     - 1 Ethernet cable (crossover or not)
     - optionally 1 dedicated smartphone per person that should receive the alarms
+    - USB cables for the microphones may be useful
+    - a keyboard & a mini-HDMI to HDMI converter or cable may be useful

 _2. Basic install_